pressR2/NeighborhoodMap/README.md

 # Neighborhood Map (React)
 Final project of the Front-End Web Developer Nanodegree with Udacity course.
 Main goal of this project is to continue learning with React framework and external APIs.
 ## How to use
 This application shows popular places to visit in Wroclaw.
-All locations are visible by clicking on hamburger menu icon in the left corner on the top of the page.
-You can choose a location directly from list view, or by typing name of chosen in input field to filter it.
-Clicking on interesting place either from menu list or map marker displays modal window where you can find out more about it.
-This short information is provided from Wikipedia article.
-The left arrow icon allows to close this window.
+All locations are visible by clicking on menu icon.
+You can choose directly from the list view, or by typing name of chosen location.
+Clicking on interesting place either from menu list or map markers shows short information from Wikipedia.
 ## How to deploy
 * To get started clone [repository](https://github.com/pressR2/NeighborhoodMap.git).
 * Install all project dependencies with `npm install`.